govenius/pdata/docs/index.rst

       m.add_points({'frequency': freqs, 'S21': s21})

-.. note:: By default, floats and complex numbers will be serialized to
+.. note:: By default, floats and complex numbers are serialized to
           strings with 16 significant figures, corresponding to the precision of 64-bit floats.
 Other data types are converted to string by calling :code:`str()`, and replacing tabs and